giuliastancari/Exam_LabInfo_08june/README.md

 The exam will be dedicated on the analysis of the tweets, that, as main topic, have "mental health".
 This thematic is really important to me, so I decided to focus on it.
 The project, called **Analysis of Mental Health's Tweets**, will be divide in several parts
 - Web Scraping, in order to automatically download data from Twitter to create Datsets for the analysis
-- Sentiment Analysis of the tweets
+- Sentiment Analysis of the tweets, to understand the basic emotions of them
-- Networks
+- Networks, in order to visualize graphically the relations between the tweets